AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

       * In the last field, enter an attribute value.

    **Note:** Custom units of measure (UOMs) are not supported.
-During the transfer of AF element data, AF elements with custom UOMs will not have their UOM property set.<br></br>
+During the transfer of AF element data, AF elements with custom UOMs will not have their UOM property set.

 1. (Optional) To narrow your search by template name, in the **Template** field, select a template from the dropdown list.